 - Cinnamon and sugar for sprinkling

-- 1. Preheat the oven to 375 degrees F and grease a mini muffin tin.
-In a small bowl,
+- Preheat the oven to 375 degrees F and grease a 24 cup mini muffin tin.

-stir together the applesauce, butter, milk, vanilla, and egg.
+- In a medium bowl, stir together the applesauce, butter, milk, maple syrup, vanilla, and egg.

-- Add the flours, baking powder, cinnamon, sugar, and salt and gently fold together.
+- Add the flours, baking powder, cinnamon, and salt and gently fold together.

-- Fill prepared muffin tin to the edge of each cup and sprinkle with cinnamon and sugar.
-Bake for 10-12
+- Fill prepared muffin tin to the edge of each cup using about 2 tablespoons of batter.

 - Sprinkle each muffin with cinnamon and granulated sugar.